erikdubois/AntergosMate/README.md

-# AntergosCinnamon
+# AntergosMate

-Antergos with the latest Cinnamon edition.
+Antergos with the latest Mate edition.

-This is my configuration for Cinnamon to be used on the Antergos distribution.
+This is my configuration for Mate to be used on the Antergos distribution.

 I wrote an installation document "read_me_installation_antergos_ base_vx" to cover some specific issues.